The Future of Search is in Providing Knowledge to Searchers through a Knowledge Graph

-(1) The knowledge Graph may be updated with one or more previously performed searches.
+(1) The knowledge Graph works with one or more previously performed searches.

-(2) The knowledge Graph may be updated with a natural language query, using disambiguation query terms associated with the entity reference, wherein the terms comprise property values associated with the entity reference.
+(2) The knowledge Graph may work with a natural language query, using disambiguation query terms associated with the entity reference.
+The terms comprise property values associated with the entity reference.

 (3) The knowledge Graph may use properties associated with the entity reference to include information updating missing data elements.

-The patent that describes how Google’s knowledge graph updates themselves is:
+The patent that describes how the Google knowledge graph updates itself is: